Monitor Your Status & Offer

-- If you choose to accept the offer of admission, you are required to mail in all final official documentation and meet all conditions as specified in your offer (if the offer of admission is conditional) before you can register for courses.
+- If you choose to accept the offer of admission, you are required to mail in all official and final documentation and meet all conditions as specified in your offer (if the offer of admission is conditional) before you can register for courses.

 - If you choose to accept your offer of admission, you will receive information about how to register via email closer to your semester start term.

 - If you choose to decline your offer, select the appropriate response.
 Please note, once you select 'I Decline', your offer of admission becomes void and we can not reverse this decision.
 If you change your mind, you must contact the department directly for reconsideration.
-You may be required to reapply and resubmit all of the required documents.
+You may be required to reapply and resubmit the required documents again.

 - If you have applied to more than one program, the most recent 'I accept' submitted to WebAdvisor will be your official selection.

 If you received a conditional offer of admission, you will need to ensure that required final documents are forwarded to the Office of Graduate & Postdoctoral Studies.
 Keep in mind that you have until the 1st class day of the semester in which you are intending to register to submit any final document or conditional documents listed on your offer of admission.
 You will not be able to register until your conditions are met.
 In order to meet transcript conditions:

 - You must provide an official set of transcripts from all post-secondary institutions as listed on your offer of admission.